mcpjungle/MCPJungle/README.md

 ```

-You can then configure Claude (or any other MCP client) to use this group-specific endpoint.
+You can then configure Claude (or any other MCP client) to use this group-specific endpoint to access the MCP server.

 The client will then ONLY see and be able to use these 3 tools and will not be aware of any other tools registered in MCPJungle.

+> [!TIP]
+> You can run `mcpjungle list tools` to view all available tools and pick the ones you want to include in your group.

 ### Managing tool groups
 You can currently perform operations like listing all groups, viewing details of a specific group and deleting a group.